sagemath/sagewiki_to_gh-2022-10-10/msri07/wrapup.md

 15. New idea: Roch's scheduling schemes.
 Learn about work stealing and work-first principle.

-16. I had a blocked view of what could be done.
+16. I had a warped view of what could be done.
 Overall design is crucially important.

 17. BAD NEWS: Reality.  law of leaky abstractions.
 Error handling.
 The vendors have hid us from dealing with this (and parallel computing).
 Low level issue become big effects and they bust estimates, etc.